Frank Clarke (American football): Dallas Cowboys

-In 1964, he caught 65 passes (franchise record) for 973 yards, 5 touchdowns and received All-Pro honors.
+In 1964, he caught a career-high 65 passes (then a franchise record, now tied for 52nd) 973 yards, 5 touchdowns and received first-team All-Pro honors from the Associated Press, and second-team honors from the Newspaper Enterprise Association and United Press International.
+From 1961-64, Clarke led all NFL receivers in total touchdown receptions.

-In 1965, he was moved to tight end and was second on the team with 41 receptions for 682 yards and 4 touchdowns.
-In 1965, he was a backup to Pettis Norman, but remained productive and became a clutch third down receiver, recording 26 receptions for 355 and 4 touchdowns.
+In 1965, he was moved to tight end and started all 14 games, in place of 1964 tight end starter Pettis Norman.
+Clarke was second on the team behind Bob Hayes with 41 receptions for 682 yards and 4 touchdowns.
+In 1966, however, Norman was moved back to starting tight end and Clarke was the backup tight end.
+Clarke remained productive and became a clutch third down receiver, recording 26 receptions for 355 and 4 touchdowns (while Norman caught only 12 passes for 144 yards).
 The next year, his production fell to 9 receptions for 119 yards.
 He announced his retirement on July 17, 1968.

 Clarke led the Cowboys in yards and touchdowns from 1961 to 1964, and catches in 1963 and 1964.
 He held the franchise record for most touchdowns in a season by a receiver with 14 from his 1962 season, which stood for 45 years until 2007, when it was broken by Terrell Owens.
-He also had the team record for the most career receiving multi-touchdown games with 9, until it was broken by Dez Bryant in 2014.
+Clarke set his record in 12 games, while Owens played in 15.
+Dez Bryant exceeded both in 2014, in 16 games.
+He has the third most multi-touchdown games in team history (9), behind Bob Hayes (15) and Dez Bryant (10).
+It has also been stated he had the team record for the most career receiving multi-touchdown games with 9, until it was broken by Dez Bryant in 2014.
+In his career, Hayes had scored two rushing touchdowns and three touchdowns on punt returns, to go along with his 71 receiving touchdowns.

 He retired after the 1967 NFL Championship Game against the Green Bay Packers, in what is now known as the “Ice Bowl”, won by the Packers, 21–17.
+During the game, wind chill temperatures reached as low as -48 degrees.
+One of the Packers players, Boyd Dowler, had been Clarke's quarterback at Colorado.
+Dowler caught two touchdown passes that day, while Clarke had two receptions, and one rushing attempt for negative yardage.

-He left with most of the franchise's records for receiving, finishing with 281 receptions for 5,214 yards and 51 touchdowns in 140 NFL games, which ranks sixth in receiving yards in Dallas Cowboys history.
+He left with most of the franchise's records for receiving, finishing with 281 receptions for 5,214 yards and 51 touchdowns in 140 NFL games, which ranks eighth in receiving yards in Dallas Cowboys history (as of 2025).

+Clarke was the last member of the original Dallas Cowboys team to retire.